-Ready to start your LVN (Licensed Vocational Nurse) program?
-Also known as an LPN (Licensed Practical Nurse), becoming an LVN is the fastest way to become a nurse, as it does not require the extensive amount of education that registered nurses must complete.
-While some schools may have special requirements for their LVN program, here are the general admission requirements for LVN programs in the US.
+Are you ready to start your Licensed Vocational Nurse (LVN) program?
+Also known as a Licensed Practical Nurse (LPN), becoming an LVN is the quickest way to become a nurse, as it does not require the extensive education that registered nurses must complete.
+While some schools may have specific requirements for their LVN program, the following are the general admission requirements for LVN programs in the US.

-Most schools require you to be 17 – 18 years or older to begin their LVN program.
-You will need to provide your birth certificate in order to demonstrate your age eligibility.
+Most schools require you to be 18 years or older to begin their LVN program.
+You will need to provide your birth certificate to demonstrate your eligibility.

 If you want to qualify for the best tuition possible, you need to make sure you meet the residency requirements for the school to which you are seeking to apply.
 This generally means that you (and/or your parents) need to have lived in a specific state / county for a specified length of time.
 Some schools will also require that you graduated from a local high school as part of the residency requirements, have a driver's license from the state, and have a vehicle registered in the state.
 Some schools will also allow exemptions to these rules based on your intent to reside and work in the state after your LVN program is completed.

-You must be a high school graduate or have your GED in order to enter most LVN programs.
-Some schools will want you to have a GPA of 3.0 or higher.
-This can be cumulative across all of the classes you have taken in high school or just for math and science classes.
+You must be a high school graduate or have your GED to enter LVN programs.
+Some schools may require you to have a cumulative GPA of 3.0 or higher across all classes taken in high school or just for math and science classes.

 Official transcripts from your high school will need to be sent to the school you are applying to – be sure that you request your official transcript early enough so that it arrives on time to the school to which you are applying.
 The same goes for requesting an official copy of your GED testing scores.